 Now more than ever before, colleges and universities are filling the majority of their class via early admission programs.
 Unfortunately, this means applying early is a must at many selective schools, as regular decision admit rates are at crazy lows.
-Here are some examples from a recent Applerouth article on the topic.
+Here are some examples from an Applerouth article on the topic.
 If these numbers don’t encourage you to choose your early school(s) wisely, I’m not sure what will!!!

 Colorado College accepted 87% of its class through early admissions programs (they have ED and EA).
 Although hard to believe, the regular decision admit rate at Colorado College was just 5% this year.
 For students applying ED, the admit rate was 26%.